-While the soundtrack of high school graduation songs might be Pomp and Circumstances, if you are looking for graduation songs for a playlist for that year end video or graduation party, think more in terms of Green Day, Rascal Flats or Taylor Swift.
+While the soundtrack of high school graduation songs might be Pomo and Circumstance, if you are looking for graduation songs for a playlist for that end of an era video or graduation party, think more in terms of Green Day, Rascal Flats or Taylor Swift.

-These graduation songs are the soundtrack to that next step in life, an uplifting, if teary way to move on.
+These graduation songs are the tune and lyrics to that next step in life, an uplifting, if teary way to say goodbye and move on.

-Here are the Best Graduation Songs for 2021
+Here are the best graduation songs for 2022

 You’re Gonna Miss This by Trace Adkins